simonjulianl/tp/docs/DeveloperGuide.md

     6. Other incorrect `edit t/activity` commands to try: `edit t/activity i/a001 pi/p001` (cannot change patient id), `edit t/activities`, `edit t/activity` (no parameters), `...` <br>
       Expected: Error message shown in the feedback box.

-### Editing a doctor

-1. Editing an existing doctor
+2. Editing an existing doctor

     1. **Prerequisites**: Clear all existing doctors in GoMedic using `clear t/doctor` command.
    Add a new doctor using `add t/doctor` command.
 Ensure that a doctor with id `D001` exists by executing `list t/doctor`.